 1946: Actor Anthony Daniels, best known for his role as the droid C-3PO in the "Star Wars" film series, is born in Salisbury, Wiltshire, England.

-1946: Actress Tyne Daly, best known for playing Detective Mary Beth Lacey in the TV series "Cagney & Lacey," is born in Madison, Wis.
+1946: Actress Tyne Daly, best known for playing Detective Mary Beth Lacey in the TV series "Cagney & Lacey," is born in Madison, Wisconsin.
 Daly, who has won six Emmys for her TV work, is also known for the TV series "Judging Amy" and "Christy."

 1937: The first successful flying car, Waldo Waterman's Arrowbile, flies for the first time.
 The high-wing monoplane, with detachable wings and powered by a Studebaker engine, could reach a top air-speed of 120 miles per hour and 70 mph on a highway.
 A total of five Arrowbiles were eventually built.

-1934: Actress Rue McClanahan, best known for her TV roles as Vivian Harmon on "Maude," Fran Crowley on "Mama's Family," and Blanche Devereaux on "The Golden Girls," is born in Healdton, Okla.
+1934: Actress Rue McClanahan, best known for her TV roles as Vivian Harmon on "Maude," Fran Crowley on "Mama's Family," and Blanche Devereaux on "The Golden Girls," is born in Healdton, Oklahoma.
 She earned four Emmy nominations for Outstanding Lead Actress for her "Golden Girls" role, winning in 1987.
 She died of a brain hemorrhage at age 76 on June 3, 2010.

 1931: Alka-Seltzer is sold for the first time.
-Hub Beardsley, the president of Miles Laboratories, got the idea for the effervescent antacid and pain reliever after visiting a local newspaper in Elkhart, Ind., during a severe flu epidemic in the winter of 1928.
+Hub Beardsley, the president of Miles Laboratories, got the idea for the effervescent antacid and pain reliever after visiting a local newspaper in Elkhart, Indiana, during a severe flu epidemic in the winter of 1928.
 After learning that newspaper staff members seemed to be resistant to the illness because they were treated with a combination of aspirin and baking soda at the first sign of sickness, Beardsley asked his chief chemist, Maurice Treneer, to develop something similar in tablet form.

 1927: Humorist Erma Bombeck, who became famous for her newspaper column describing suburban home life from the mid-1960s until the late 1990s, is born Erma Louise Fiste in Bellbrook, Ohio.
 Bombeck also published 15 books, most of which became bestsellers.
 She died from complications of a kidney transplant at age 69 on April 22, 1996.

-1925: Film director Sam Peckinpah, best known for such films as "The Wild Bunch," "Straw Dogs," "The Getaway," "Pat Garrett & Billy the Kid" and "Bring Me the Head of Alfredo Garcia," is born in Fresno, Calif.
+1925: Film director Sam Peckinpah, best known for such films as "The Wild Bunch," "Straw Dogs," "The Getaway," "Pat Garrett & Billy the Kid" and "Bring Me the Head of Alfredo Garcia," is born in Fresno, California.
 Peckinpah, seen here with Bob Dylan on the set of "Pat Garrett & Billy the Kid," died of heart failure at age 59 on Dec.
 28, 1984.

 1925: The New Yorker magazine publishes its first issue.